leob/ionic-quickstarter/README.md

 To keep this README short (it's already too long), I'm putting the rest of the information in the Wiki.

-My intention is to keep this starter app up to date with newer Ionic/library/tool versions, and to add more features and improvements; see "To do's and Roadmap" in the Wiki.

-Suggestions, contributions, pull requests (please discuss them in advance) are welcome.

 ## Installation and usage

-To install the starter app, open a terminal, cd into the root directory where you want to install your app, and execute these commands:
+To install the starter app, open a terminal and cd into the root directory where you want to install your app.

-(note: in the commands below the app is called ```myapp```, please replace this by the name you want to use for your app)
+Run the following commands (note: below the app is named ```myapp```, replace this by your app's name):

 <pre>
 git clone https://github.com/leob/ionic-quickstarter